 We have one more Mythic Qualifier coming up on October 26 that will feed into Mythic Championship VII.

-After that, play on MTG Arena during the months of October, November, and December will feed a January Mythic Point Challenge.
+After that, play on MTG Arena during the months of October, November, and December will feed a January Mythic Qualifier, as well as the February Mythic Point Challenge.
 Points earned during this event will contribute to 2020 Partial Season totals.

 Additionally, we're looking at making some changes for October's Mythic Championship Qualifier Weekend.